RandomMappingDude/FlagFinderData/README.md

 licenses.
 These images are NOT owned by RandomMappingDude and remain under their respective original licenses.

-Please see the CREDITS or LICENSES file for full attribution and licensing details.
+Please see the LICENSES file for full attribution and licensing details.